-Crystal is a queer, black, female US Army veteran, and single mother of an autistic child.
+Crystal Cravens is a queer, black, female US Army veteran, and single mother of an autistic child.
 She served in the Army from 2004-2009 and currently lives in Colorado, where she is a community organizer, activist, and college student.
 She loves to sing, read, write, and watch classic movies.
 She has a pug and two cats that she loves dearly.
 Crystal wants to redirect the funds our country dumps into the military industrial complex (MIC) into education, housing, healthcare, sustainable energy, and the list goes on.
 The MIC directly impacts and exploits brown and black people and Crystal wants to be an active participant in shifting the narrative the government uses to push pro-war propaganda.

-Jose served in the U.S. Army (active & reserve) from 1992 to 2007 as a cavalry scout, combat medic, nurse, and health services instructor.
+Jose Vasquez served in the U.S. Army (active & reserve) from 1992 to 2007 as a cavalry scout, combat medic, nurse, and health services instructor.
 He applied for conscientious objector status in January 2005, in opposition to the invasion and occupation of Iraq, and was honorably discharged in May 2007.
 Jose is a founding member of the NYC Chapter, former executive director, and currently serves on the board of directors of About Face: Veterans Against the War.
 He works as the Training Director for the Veterans Organizing Institute which trains progressive veterans in effective grassroots campaigning and narrative strategy.
 Jose lives in New York City and has been featured on Democracy Now!, MSNBC, Fox News, The Nation and various other media outlets.

 Rev. Shawna Foster served as a Nuclear, Biological Chemical Specialist with the Army National Guard.
 She was never deployed, however, as there were no weapons of mass destruction in Iraq.
 This compelled her to join an organization of veterans dedicated to ending the societal problems that create endless war profiteering.
 She is now a Unitarian Universalist minister, and has spoken against war to the United Nations, for the Poor People’s Campaign, and on Democracy Now!
 As a leader on the board and the point person for the strategic planning process, she represents About Face: Veterans Against the War in our shared work with the Poor People’s Campaign.

-Siri holds the civilian ally seat on the Board.
+Siri Margerin holds the civilian ally seat on the Board.
 She has worked extensively with About Face: Veterans Against the War since the beginning.
 She is the coordinator of the Bay Area GI Rights Network and organizes the Full Picture Coalition to bring veterans and youth into Bay Area schools to talk on issues of militarization and the MIC.
 She is a mother, animal lover and an artist.